thiyagarajan/AR-Loader/README.markdown

 find correct association and populate AR object with column data.

-Can handle human read-able forms, so for example, given an association on AR model called, product_properties, will map from columns headings such as 'product_properties', 'Product Properties', 'product properties'  etc
+Can handle human read-able forms, so for example, given an association on AR model called, product_properties, will map from column headings such as 'product_properties', 'Product Properties', 'product properties'  etc

 ## QUICK START